grandsmarquis/libKNM/README.md

 ======

 libKNM is a C++ library, useful for common operations.
 The two main ideas behind libKNM are:
-- Have a complete and easy-to-use C++ library available anywhere
+- Have a an [easy-to-use][1] C++ library, available anywhere
-- Peek only what you need in the library: limit library class cross dependencies
+- Peek only what you need in the library (limit class cross dependencies)

 ###### Tools ######
 - Threads, process, mutex and semaphores